-Let’s face it, muscle soreness in Bethesda is sometimes inevitable and does not feel good.
-According to the National Academy of Sports Medicine (NASM), muscle soreness is that feeling of pain or discomfort that is felt 24 to 72 hrs. after new or intense exercise.
-There are a few things that I recommend you do to ease muscle soreness and help you continue with your exercise program.
+Let’s face it, muscle soreness in the Palisades is sometimes inevitable and does not feel good.
+The National Academy of Sports Medicine (NASM) says, muscle soreness is that feeling of pain or discomfort that is felt 24 to 72 hrs. after new or intense exercise.
+As a result, there are a few things that I recommend you do to ease muscle soreness and help you continue with your exercise program.
 Those things are: proper progression, proper warm up & cool down and post workout recovery nutrition.

-Most exercisers begin a training program too advanced.
+Firs of all, most exercisers begin a training program too advanced.
 In the weight-training world, that means too much weight, sets, reps and duration in a training program.
 I recommend 2-3 days (spaced out with 36-48 hrs. rest in b/w) of 2 sets of 12-20 reps at light to moderate weight instead of the typical 3-4 days of 3 sets of 8-12 reps at moderate to heavy weight for each exercise you do.
-This should be done for the first four to six weeks of a training program.
+This is done for the first four to six weeks of a training program.
 As your body adapts (which is known as G.A.S. & S.A.I.D in the exercise world), it will be able to handle more work around that 4-6 week time period.
-This is my first recommendation to help muscle soreness recovery in Bethesda.
+This is my first recommendation to help muscle soreness recovery in the Palisades.

 Proper Warm-Up and Cool Down